AlgebraicJulia/Decapodes.jl/docs/src/navier_stokes/ns.md

 end
 ```

-We achieve these numerical results:
+With this formulation, we achieve these numerical results:

 ![Rotating point vortices](vort.gif)